Configuration

 Worker recycling

 WAYMARK_MAX_ACTION_LIFECYCLE controls how many actions a Python worker can execute before it's automatically replaced.
 Useful when a third-party library leaks memory: set the variable to something like 1000 or 10000 and Waymark will spin up a fresh worker before retiring the old one.
-In-flight actions on the old worker complete normally before the process exits - there's no zero-downtime cost from recycling.
+In-flight actions on the old worker complete normally before the process exits, so recycling costs you no downtime.

 By default this is unset, meaning workers run indefinitely.